 “Simply put, I check my data before I make a mistake,” he summarizes.

 Balance is also about getting in and out of your comfort zone.
-Sebastian Kienle pushes himself out of his comfort zone but makes sure he rewards himself afterwards.
+Sebastian Kienle pushes himself out of his comfort zone but makes sure he rewards himself afterward.
 Winning a podium is not the only occasion that calls for well-deserved self-pampering – even the smallest accomplishments matter.

 Even the smallest accomplishments matter.